Blistering/Osmosis – Exterior Wall Surfaces Brick and Rendering

-Paint Check Plus > Uncategorized > Blistering/Osmosis Exterior Rendered Walls
+Paint Check Plus > Uncategorized > Blistering/Osmosis – Exterior Wall Surfaces Brick and Rendering

-Blistering (Osmosis) of paint coatings applied to wall surfaces.
+Blistering (Osmosis) of paint coatings applied to exterior wall surfaces/Glass fibre reinforced plastic .

-Byway of capillary action water modules from wet or damp areas can move through a porous substrate (like brickwork), through any semi-permeable substrate i.e. render.
-The hydro moisture pressure builds, forming fluid-filled areas (water) under and within the underlying the porous substrate/s such as render.
-These wet areas can cause the underlying surface i.e. sand : cement mortar to become weak and crumble.
-This Hydro pressure can also cause the less porous with blisters forming on the exterior of the wall painted surface.
+Byway of capillary action water from wet or damp areas can move through a semi-permeable substrate.
+The hydro moisture pressure builds, forming fluid-filled areas (water) within the underlying the porous substrate, such as concrete, bricks, render.
+These wet areas can also cause the underlying surface i.e. sand : cement mortar to become weak and crumble.
+This Hydro pressure causes blisters to appear on the reversed side of the structure .i.e. from the inside to outside.

-Exterior paint finishings although protecting the painted substrate from the ingress of moisture from external water i.e. rain /washing down they are not permeable to water are moisture vapour.
-Consequently surface blistering occurs and can due to the underlying weak substrate, render, can fail.
+Exterior paint finishings although protecting the painted substrate from the ingress of moisture from external water i.e. rain /washing down they can also be permeable to moisture vapour.
+Consequently surface blistering occurs and can be due to the underlying weakness of the substrate,

-When problems of this nature are experienced to primary operations should be carried out: 1: gently remove the affected are exposing the underlying surface.
+When problems of this nature are experienced, inspection should be carried out to: 1: Remove the surface of the affected area to expose the underlying surface.
 2: examine the reverse sire to the sample removed.
-3: check with an approved moisture meter the moisture content of the area removed in relation the overall general area to establish the the
+3: check with an approved moisture meter.
+The moisture content of the area removed in relation the overall general area to establish.
+The condition of the underling surface is also check for density.

 This can occur with any coating where moisture is trapped behind it, but it is a common issue with older properties lacking a functional DPC’s